 The façade of the structure is formally arranged, with symmetrically placed chimneys, double-hung sash windows with six-over-six lights, and fully pedimented gable ends.
 The house, located on Howell Recreation Park, is unfortunately not open for tours at this time.

-The park is managed by Portland Metro and welcomes visitors from sunrise to sunset.
-Read more about things to do and see on Metro site.
+Howell Territorial Park is managed by Portland Metro and welcomes visitors from sunrise to sunset.